marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   the security and predictability of a program by preventing uninitialized memory disclosure and use.
-  GCC still considers an automatic variable that doesn't have an explicit initializer as uninitialized, :option:`-Wuninitialized` will still report warning messages on such automatic variables.
+  GCC still considers an automatic variable that doesn't have an explicit initializer as uninitialized, :option:`-Wuninitialized` and :option:`-Wanalyzer-use-of-uninitialized-value` will still report warning messages on such automatic variables.
   With this option, GCC will also initialize any padding of automatic variables that have structure or union types to zeroes.
+  However, the current implementation cannot initialize automatic variables that are declared between the controlling expression and the first case of a ``switch`` statement.
+Using :option:`-Wtrivial-auto-var-init` to report all such cases.

   The three values of :samp:`{choice}` are: